HIIQII/BioInfo-852/Week10/README.md

 make all SRR=SRR3194431 SAMPLE=Zika_SRR3194431 LAYOUT=SINGLE
 ```

-This will create .bam vcf.gz and coverage data.
+This will create .bam, vcf.gz, and coverage data.

 ### Step 2 Merge all the VCF files
 ```bash